AbsPlayer/remont-old/README.md

     buyer/buyer

-admin - this user has admin permissions buyer - this user has buyer permissions (he can't add unit for product)
+admin - this user has admin permissions. buyer - this user has buyer permissions (he can't add unit for product)

 There is a possibility to change images only for products.